 The new Tramway Terrace stables (known now as the 'Lower Stables') would accommodate up to 33 tram horses after the addition of a rear lean-to extension in the 1880s.

 Isle of Man Tramways Ltd, who acquired the tramway from Lightfoot in 1882, also purchased nearby No.1 Strathallan Crescent with its garden in 1891 and developed the site for their offices, additional stabling and a temporary storage yard for tramcars.

 Known as "The Brig", it included the Tramway's blacksmith shop and further stabling for 35 tram horses, much to the annoyance of and complaints from neighbouring private residences regarding 'air pollution' from stable manure, although an independent inspector disagreed and found no 'nuisance' caused!

 After the Tramway was acquired by Douglas Corporation in 1902, further stabling was developed on land owned by a Mr Girling adjacent to the Tramway Terrace stables, behind two old shops fronting the junction with Summer Hill road.
 By 1911, Girling's Stables (now known as the 'Upper Stables') accommodated a further 44 horses, bringing the Tramway's total stabling capacity at the time to 112 horses.

-With a view to consolidating stabling on the Tramway Terrace / Girling sites, Douglas Corporation proceeded to re-develop the Upper Stables site in 1911-12, replacing the two dilapidated old shops with two 'modern' lock-up shops for renting out.
+With a view to consolidating stabling on the Tramway Terrace / Girling sites, Douglas Corporation proceeded to re-develop the Upper Stables site in 1911-12, renovating the two dilapidated old shops for renting out.
 Above the shops were rooms for the saddlers workshops.

 At the same time, blacksmithing was moved from the Brig to a lean-to structure at the back of the Upper Stables still seen today.